 Prime costs include the expenses that directly relate to creating finished products.
 Conversion costs, on the other hand, are expenses that a company incurs in converting raw materials into a finished product.
 The calculation of prime costs includes the cost of direct materials and direct labor.
 Both Conversion and Prime cost include direct labor, but the former also include indirect labor as well.

 Both types of costs include many same expenses, yet they provide a different viewpoint on how efficient the production process is.
-Prime costs assist operations managers to make sure that the production process is efficient.
+Prime costs assist operations managers in making sure that the production process is efficient.
 Further, the prime costs also assist in setting prices at a level that allows a company to get an acceptable level of profit.

-Every company must calculate conversion costs as they assist in taking crucial business decisions, such as determining the price of the product, calculating the cost of sales for use in the income statement, inventory value and more.1–4
+Every company must calculate conversion costs as they assist in making crucial business decisions, such as determining the price of the product, calculating the cost of sales for use in the income statement, inventory value, and more.